• Skip to primary navigation

 • Dry the parts immediately: After washing the meat grinder parts, it is essential to dry them immediately using a towel or heat dryer.
 This prevents stains and rust from accumulating on metal surfaces.

-• Lubricate regularly: Another crucial element in maintaining the performance of your KitchenAid meat grinder is to lubricate it regularly, especially if you use it frequently.
+• Lubricate regularly: Another important element in maintaining the performance of your KitchenAid meat grinder is to lubricate it regularly, especially if you use it frequently.
 Use a recommended food-grade lubricant to enhance its working efficiency.

 To protect yourself and ensure maximum safety while handling the machine components, always refer to the user manual provided during purchase.